 During your conveyancing transaction and with any property purchase, there are a number of risks present which even the most stringent due diligence cannot guard against nor prevent.

 To protect against these types of risks, you should consider a Title Insurance Policy.
-For a once only premium (starting at less than $500), you can purchase a title insurance policy.
+For a once only premium (starting at a few hundred dollars), you can purchase a title insurance policy.

 We believe that the cost of a caveat is well worth the peace of mind it offers.